--May Selby, Senior Director of Public Relations & Social Media, The Little Nell
+-May Selby, Corporate Director of Public Relations at The Little Nell & Limelight Hotel Groups

 “I would say one of my favorite hikes is Hunter Creek because it starts right in town and is gorgeous from start to finish.
 I love it because of the interesting rocks along the creek and the view at the top where golden autumn splendor is on display.
 When I'm on the trail I feel like I'm so far away from town but it's so close!
 Kudos to those who designed this gem of a trail right in Aspen's backyard.”